michaeldito/Google-Cloud-Payroll-API/README.md

 * delivery-request
 * paystub-delivery

-Now, you'll need to create the subscriptions to these topics that the components will use:
+Now you'll need to create the subscriptions to these topics:
 * application-0-paystub-delivery
 * accruals-0-calculate-accruals
 * delivery-0-delivery-request